Tennessee Department of Agriculture

 The Tennessee Department of Agriculture is a Cabinet-level agency in the government of Tennessee.
 Founded in 1854, it is the oldest state agency in Tennessee.

-The present Commissioner, Dr. Charlie Hatcher, is the 38th incumbent.
+The current commissioner is Andy Holt.

 History

 Creation of the Bureau of Agriculture

 The agency was first established in 1854, by the Tennessee General Assembly as the Bureau of Agriculture.
 It was the first agency created in Tennessee.
 It was organized primarily to promote agriculture through fairs and livestock expositions.
 The original agency had a staff of nine, including the Governor and eight others who met twice a year to conduct state business.
 When Tennessee seceded from the Union in 1861, the Bureau was suspended.

 Reorganization after the Civil War

 In 1871, the Bureau was re-organized and re-constituted.
 It was structured as it had been before the war, and it was still composed of the Governor and eight others.

 In 1875, the General Assembly passed an act creating the Bureau of Agriculture, Statistics, and Mines.
 This new agency had the same responsibilities as the former, but also had oversight of state statistical collection and regulation of mines.
 The head of agency was then known as the Commissioner of Agriculture, Statistics, and Mines.

 For a brief time in the late nineteenth century, the agency was also responsible for immigration management in the state.